corneliusmunz/FxWind/README.md

 # f3xwind
 Wind measurement tool for F3x soaring competitions according to FAI rules

+## Specification

+* Battery powered.
+Last one complete competition day of 10h
+* Recharchable by USB-C
+* Additional Backup Power by USB-C
+* Logging of Windspeed on SD-Card.
+One file per day,
+* Sampling Rate of windspeed 1s
+* Time synchronisation via ntp server and local backup with RTC
+* Webserver to display the current windspeed and download of all available SD-Card files
+* Display with current windspeed value and 5 minute historical data
+* Display which shows the min/max/avrg value during the last 5 minutes (rolling)
+* Display which shows the regions where the 8 m/s threashold is reached for over 20s
+* Accoustic alarm if the the threshold is reached for over 20s
+* Accoustic alarm if the condition is active more than 3 times in the last 5 minutes

 ## Ideas and ToDos

 * QR Code generation to get Link to webserver